5 Things I Miss About Toronto

 Having an oven came in close to the top for both of us.

-Living in extreme heat and humidity without the ocean in front of us was a also shared gripe.
+Living in extreme heat and humidity without the ocean in front of us was also a shared gripe.

 This made me realise that as much as there is 9 months of winter (replete with 6 months of snow and minus 40-ish degrees, thank you very much) in Toronto, there is a lot I miss about it.